rkotze/rkotze.github.io/_drafts/2019-11-11-use-reducer.md

 const [todoList, dispatch] = useReducer(toDoReducer, initialState);
 ```

 We can also use _React Context_.
 The benefit of combining `useReducer` with context is being able to call the `dispatch` function anywhere down the component tree without passing through props.
+Preventing the need to follow it through the component tree to find the callback.

 ```jsx
 const TodosDispatch = React.createContext(null);